-Special Considerations When Using a Full Face Mask
+Special Considerations When Using Full Face Scuba Diving Masks

 Mask Clearing – While a full-face mask is not very likely to flood, when it does happen it is a little harder to clear, due to the larger volume.
 The situation is exacerbated in that while the mask is flooded it may not be possible to breathe as long as it is flooded, depending on how much water is in the mask.